5 Tips to Improve IT Security for SMEs

 Cyberattacks have been on the rise in recent years, with the latest Verizon report stating that since 2015, web application breaches are now 13 times more likely to occur.
-Couple that with some of the staggering fines arising from the new GDPR regulations and it’s safe to say that cyber security has become more important than ever.
+Couple that with some of the staggering fines arising from GDPR regulations and it’s safe to say that cybersecurity has become more important than ever.

 Trying to figure out what you need to be doing and where to start can be a daunting task.
 That’s why we’ve put together 5 of our top tips to help you get your IT security plan in place and help prevent breaches.